EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.period

 Periodicity search in a non-equally spaced time series Package: timeseries Description: Periodicy search in a time series.
-This function can be used to run different types of periodicity searches and
+This function can be used to run different types of periodicity searches and window functions, and automatically select the range